Buying a Property

 - Capital Growth - how will the value of the property appreciate?

-- Consider whether its the worst house on the best street, and therefore a good
+- Consider whether its the worst house on the best street, and therefore a good investment.

 Researching the Market